-The Circle Of Friendship Program aims to help young visually impaired individuals and their sighted peers form deeper connections with themselves, their peers and environment.
+The Circle Of Friendship Program, funded by The Big Lottery Fund, aims to help young visually impaired individuals and their sighted peers form deeper connections with themselves, their peers and environment.

 The program in-compasses 10 day sessions, delivered within nature, monthly around significant natural changing times during the seasons of the year.

 Creative activities, relating to significant points in the cycle, are arranged for each session, by creative art and music practitioners, marking the significant points of the cycle in the year that correspond to internal archetypal feelings and cycles of relating.
 These activities do not direct the youngsters in their understanding of themselves and their ways of relating but rather shine a light on the area covered.The delivery of the sessions are experiential, person centred and non directive in relation to each youngsters personal exploration of the activities.
 Counsellors, Eco- Therapists and Social Workers are their to meet the emotional needs of the youngsters participating and experiencing the activities.

 Each session offers the young people involved a chance to experience a deeper connection with an important point of reference within the changing year and at at the same time identify the unique archetypal corresponding feelings within themselves and share these with the other peers involved.

 Experiencing and sharing these natural and the important shifts in the year, that correspond to the individual archetypal understanding of self and relationship with others, facilitates a deeper shared experience of each other throughout the course of the year.

 Barriers to relating, such as ingrained unconscious prejudices, relating to differences, that start to form at this early age can be explored and sensitively re evaluated through sharing a common ground that reflects a unique but shared archetypal points of reference within each individual.